JWSoh/MZSR/README.md

 ```
 ├── GT: Ground-truth images
 ├── Input: Input LR images
-├── Model: Pre-trained models are included
+├── Model: Pre-trained models are included (Model Zoo)
     ├──> Directx2: Model for direct subsampling (x2)
     ├──> Multi-scale: Multi-scale model
     ├──> Bicubicx2: Model for bicubic subsampling (x2)
     └──> Directx4: Model for direct subsampling (x4)
+├── Pretrained: Pre-trained model (bicubic) for transfer learning.
 └── results: Output results are going to be saved here.

-Rest codes are for the test of MZSR.
+Rest codes are for the training and test of MZSR.
 ```

 ## Guidelines for Codes